-Traumatic Brain Injuries:
+Traumatic Brain Injuries

 You may also be tested for language and memory problems as well.
 A tool that is used for patients who have suffered severe TBIs is called the Glasgow Coma Scale.
 This scale can allow the doctor to determine the seriousness and severity of the brain injury.
 Your doctor will evaluate how you respond to the following: Can you speak normally?
 Can you obey commands to move?
 Do you move abnormally?
 Are you confused or disoriented?

 Concussions are not always easy to diagnose due to their unpredictable symptoms.
 Some symptoms of a concussion may include headaches, confusion, dizziness, fatigue, an inability to sleep, behavior changes, and seizures.

 The only way to treat a concussion is to allow your brain to rest.
-Continuing with physical activities is a bad idea if you have just been diagnosed with a concussion.
+Continuing physical activities is bad if you have just been diagnosed with a concussion.
 Some less obvious activities that should not be performed when recovering from a concussion are texting, reading, playing video games, watching tv, and working on a computer.
-Over 40% of people who have a concussion or a traumatic brain injury are sensitive to light.
+Over 40% of people with a concussion or a traumatic brain injury are sensitive to light.
 If you continue to use electronics frequently after suffering a concussion or TBI, you are putting yourself at risk for a decreased quality of life.
 Light sensitivity may take weeks to months to go away.
 It is important to follow your doctor’s instructions to ensure that future complications do not arise.

 The most common symptoms of light sensitivity include headaches, eye strain, eye pain, an inability to tolerate bright lights, and visual fatigue.
 There are a few ways to minimize light sensitivity after a head injury.
 You can undergo vestibular therapy, gaze stabilization exercises, flavonoids, gentle exercise, and protection of your eyes.

 Someone who has suffered a severe TBI may also forget who people are and where they are going.
-A few common disabilities after suffering a severe TBI include vision problems, spasticity, difficulty thinking and remembering, difficulty with social relationships, difficulty carrying or moving objects, and problems walking.
+A few common disabilities after a severe TBI include vision problems, spasticity, difficulty thinking and remembering, difficulty with social relationships, difficulty carrying or moving objects, and problems walking.
 Typically, the life expectancy for someone with a severe TBI is about nine years shorter than the average life expectancy of a healthy human being.

 Survivors of TBIs typically fall into poor habits and unhealthy routines like sleeping in late, taking naps, and surfing the web for hours.
 It is important to create a schedule and plan each day to maintain good mental and physical health.
 Therapy and group therapy sessions are very beneficial and can improve one’s mental state and quality of life.
 Do not be afraid to reach out to a therapist or group to receive the comfort and care you need.
-Contact our Baltimore personal injury lawyers today.